 “Despite uncertainty ahead of the EU referendum, confidence amongst accounting and finance professionals remained high with the majority anticipating both a pay increase and a bonus in 2017,” continued Connors.

 In terms of bonuses, 89% of accounting and finance professionals received one in 2016 and a profound 78% expect to receive one in 2017.
 Of the employees who found a new role in 2016, only 11% received a counter offer which was a drop of 15% compared to the year prior.

 One third of accounting and finance professionals are already looking for a new role with a further 23% plan to start looking for a new role in the next 3-12 months.

 Over half of professionals say that their main motivation for finding a new role is for career progression and one fifth say a pay rise/change in compensation package is their second largest motivation.

-“Salaries for junior to mid-level candidates are likely to see the strongest growth with employers embracing flexible working and other initiatives to improve work-life balance in order to secure top talent,” said Boyd.
+“Salaries for junior to mid-level candidates are likely to see the strongest growth with employers embracing flexible working and other initiatives to improve work-life balance in order to secure top talent,” said Connors.

 Read the latest Hiring Advice articles here.

 Are your salaries competitive?
 Request a copy of our Global Salary Survey.